Music & Sound Production at UCA

 Entry & portfolio requirements

 These courses may require a submission of a portfolio of musical work.
 We’ll invite you to attend an Applicant Day so you can have your review in person, meet the course team and learn more about your course.
-Further information will be provided once you have applied.
+International students will be asked to submit an online portfolio.

 We are not necessarily looking for a polished production but rather something that you feel demonstrates your musical and sonic interests.
 It could include a video of a performance, the music to a short film, a piece of sound design, a score, graphic score or lead sheet of original work.
 It could be a mix or remix in any style and might include a description of your technical or artistic process.
 In other words, it should represent you, your interests and your process.
 We recommend you keep your work to less than 5 minutes in total.